HomeCompare → vs Superscript

 Discontinued

-A discontinued desktop comic script writer, released as free open source in 2024.
+A discontinued open source comic script tool, released for free in 2024 after its creator walked away from v2.
 Known for per-balloon word counts and lettering-aware ergonomics.

 Feature-by-Feature